Ben435/learning-hotwire/README.md

 etc.

-Works by on form submit or navigate, will load whats asked, pick the corresponding part of the reponse to replace this "frame".
+Works by on form submit or navigate, will load whats asked, and pick the corresponding part of the reponse to replace this "frame", discarding the rest.

 Very clever, but explicitly feels like its designed to overlay over existing template-based infra.